DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/others/gertruda.md

 ## Personality
 Direct.
 Practical.
 Not traumatized in the way the party might expect — she came to Ravenloft *willingly*, she has been mostly ignored by Strahd, and she has been reading his library while waiting.
 She is actually slightly annoyed to be rescued if the party implies she's been helpless.

 She came to find Doru.
-She found what was left of him (or the aftermath of him, depending on what the party did in Month 1).
+She found what was left of him (or the aftermath of him, depending on what the party did in Module 1).
 Strahd found her.
 He found her tiresome and put her in a comfortable cell with books.

 **Voice:** Brisk, collected, slightly impatient with drama.